 On November 5, the DoT totally changed the rules and permitted perpetual work from home or work from any place in India for OSP representatives.
 Such representatives working either from home or from far off areas would be treated as an all-encompassing specialist or far off operator of the OSP.
 The new rules, additionally get rid of the need to involve bank liabilities for interconnectivity from various locations.

 The new guidelines benefit the BPOs and ITs in many ways.
 They reduce their operational costs by cutting down on the cost of location, premise rent, electric bills, and more.
-Now that remote agents are being recognized as working or extended employees, companies no longer need to provide specific details of these agents to the DOT for compliance purposes.
+Now that remote contact center agents are being recognized as working or extended employees, companies no longer need to provide specific details of these agents to the DOT for compliance purposes.
 Paying heed to this, we can expect a standard rise in work from home normative.
-To ensure an in-office experience, we at C-Zentrix provide cloud-based and mobile-specific solutions for remote working agents.
+To ensure an in-office experience, we at C-Zentrix provide Cloud Contact Center Solution and mobile-specific solutions for remote contact center agents.

 Read the DOT Guidelines here.

-Our cloud-based contact center allows agents to conduct inbound and outbound calls through their smartphones.
+Our Cloud Contact Center Solutions allows agents to conduct inbound and outbound calls through their smartphones.
 Our efficient system ensures masking of the numbers for both agent and client, so the privacy of the parties is maintained.
-In case it is an on-premise setup, then the on-premise server is connected to the internet over VPN, which is further accessed by the agents remotely.
+In case it is an on-premise setup, then the on-premise server is connected to the internet over a secure VPN connection, which is further accessed by the agents remotely.
 Their mobile numbers will be mapped against their accounts, using which they can log in to the server.
 This doesn't require a heavy setup of any sort.
 A standard tablet, laptop or even a smartphone can very well equip your agents to work from home, reducing your operational costs significantly.
 Managers can use CZ Screen logger or CZ Voice loggers to record and track agent performance for audit purposes.

 Furthermore, we also offer a mobile CRM alongside a mobile dashboard to make the complete workstation readily available at the fingertips of every agent.
 Once logged in, agents can access the customer contacts, customer CRM page, call notifications and SMS functionalities.
 We support the new relaxed compliance norms as it opens up new work-culture, new opportunities, and reduced costs for the companies.
 We hope these rules go a long way in improving remote working infrastructure and attract more companies to set up their operations in India.